Prognostics for Autonomous Deep-Space Habitat Health Management under Multiple Unknown Failure Modes: Acknowledgments

 The signals of the underlying degradation process for system $i$ exhibiting failure mode $k$ are generated according to Eq (\ref{eqSimulate1}).
 The signal is parameterized by the random coefficient $\theta_i^k \sim N\left(\mu_k, 0.1^2\right)$, which is used to control the degradation rate.
 We let $\mu_1=1$, and $\mu_2=0.8$ be the degradation rates for FM 1 and FM 2, respectively.
 The TTF is computed as the first time the degradation signal $s_i^k(t)$ crosses a soft failure threshold $D_k$.
 We set the failure thresholds for FM 1 and FM 2 as $D_1=2$ and $D_2=1.5$, respectively.

+This mode-specific sensor informativeness is consistent with the DSH setting, where distinct subsystem failures, such as pump degradation in the ECLSS versus power system faults, activate different sensor subsets.
 We consider a scenario where only a subset of sensors is correlated with the underlying degradation process associated with a given failure mode.
 These sensors are the informative sensors and their signal trends reflect the severity and progression of the degradation process.
 Note that sensors that do not exhibit any consistent trends leading up to a failure event are deemed noninformative.
 We define $\mathcal{J}_k$ as the index set of informative sensors for failure mode $k$, and $\mathcal{N}_k$ as the set of noninformative sensors such that $\mathcal{N}_k \cap \mathcal{J}_k = \{\}$ (null set).
 Out of the 20 sensors, we set $\mathcal{J}_1=\{5,12,16,19\}$ as the set of informative sensors for FM 1 and $\mathcal{J}_2=\{3,7,9,19\}$ as the set of informative sensors for FM 2.
 The $p^{th}$ sensor signal for the $i^{th}$ system exhibiting failure mode $k$ is generated using Eq (\ref{eqSimulate2}).